Quantifying Knowledge Distillation Using Partial Information Decomposition: Explaining Knowledge Distillation

 \textbf{Example 2:} (Extra complex teacher) Let $U_1\sim Ber(0.2), U_2\sim Ber(0.5)$ and $Y=U_1, T=(U_1, U_2)$.
 Then, the teacher can completely predict the intended task $Y$.
 Assume the student is simpler than the teacher and has only one binary output.
-In this situation, $I(T:S)$ is not maximized when $S=U_1$ because $I((U_1, U_2) : U_1)\approx 0.72 < 1 = I((U_1, U_2): U_2)$ where the right-hand side is achieved when $S=U_2$.
+In this situation, $\mi{T}{S}$ is not maximized when $S=U_1$ because $\mi{(U_1, U_2)}{U_1}\approx 0.72 < 1 = \mi{(U_1, U_2)}{U_2}$ where the right-hand side is achieved when $S=U_2$.
 However, $S = U_1$ is a maximizer for $Red(Y:T,S)$ (i.e., $\red{Y}{T,S}=\red{U_1}{T,U_1}=\mi{Y}{T}$).
-Theorem \ref{thm_NuisanceTeacher} presents a more general case.
+Theorem~\ref{thm_NuisanceTeacher} presents a more general case.

+Theorem~\ref{thm_NuisanceTeacher} formally exposes the limitations of maximizing $\mi{T}{S}$ for capacity-limited students as $\mi{T}{S}$ does not emphasize task-related knowledge.

 \begin{restatable}[Teacher with nuisance]{theorem}{thmNuisanceTeacher} Let $T=(Z, G)$ where $Z$ contains all the task-related information (i.e., $\mi{Y}{T}=\mi{Y}{Z}$) and $G$ does not contain any information about the task (i.e., $\mi{Y}{G}=0$).
-Let the student be a capacity-limited model as defined by $H(S) \leq \max\{H(Z), H(G)\}$ where $H(X)$ denotes the entropy of the random variable $X$.
+Let the student be a capacity-limited model as defined by $H(S) \leq \max\{H(Z), H(G)\}$ where $H(X)$ denotes the Shannon entropy of the random variable $X$.
 Then, \begin{enumerate}[label=(\roman*)] \item $\mi{T}{S}$ is maximized when

 \item $\red{Y}{T,S}$ is always maximized when $S=Z$. \end{enumerate} \end{restatable} The uninformative random variable $G$ here can be seen as a stronger version of the nuisance defined in \cite[Section 2.2]{achilleNuisance}.
-In the above scenario, the task-related part of the student loss will have a tension with the distillation loss when $H(Z) < H(G)$, in which case, the distillation actually affects adversely on the student.
-On the other hand, a distillation loss that maximizes $\red{Y}{T,S}$ will always be aligned with the task-related loss.
+In the above scenario, the task-related part of the student loss will have a tension with the distillation loss when $H(Z) < H(G)$, in which case, the distillation actually adversely affects the student.
+In contrast, a loss that maximizes $\red{Y}{T,S}$ will always be aligned with the task-related loss.

 These examples show that the frameworks based on maximizing $\mi{T}{S}$ are not capable of selectively distilling the task-related information to the student.
 In an extreme case, they are not robust to being distilled from a corrupted teacher network.
 This is demonstrated in the experiments under Section \ref{sec_experiments}.

-It may appear that using $\mi{Y}{T|S}$ as the metric for distillable knowledge resolves the cases similar to Example 1.
-However, Example 3 below provides a counter-example.
+It may appear that using information gain (conditional mutual information) $\mi{Y}{T|S}=\mi{Y}{T,S}-\mi{Y}{S}$ as the measure for the amount of knowledge available to distill resolves the cases similar to Example 1.
+However, Example 3 below provides a counterexample.